 SSSC Coaching Learning Resource

-The Scottish Social Services Council, with Brigid Russell, has produced a learning resource to support individuals
+The Scottish Social Services Council, with Brigid Russell, has produced a learning resource

 and organisations who are interested in developing a coaching approach.
-It provides guidance about
+It provides guidance

-why an informal or more formal approach might be helpful, what is involved and how to develop a
+why an informal or more formal approach might be helpful, what is involved and how to

 Download the full Coaching Learning Resource or click on the sections below.